 Nairobi National Park, Kenya

-Just twenty minutes from the center of Nairobi, the largest city in East Africa, visitors can take photos of giraffes juxtaposed with skyscrapers.
+Just twenty minutes from the centre of Nairobi, the largest city in East Africa, visitors can take photos of giraffes juxtaposed with skyscrapers.
 The park is home to world's densest population of black rhinos, and you can also spot zebras, giraffes, hippos, leopards and lions.